adrem1/deleg_manual/purchasing-ada.md

 Once you have chosen an exchange, create an account and complete the required Know-Your-Customer (KYC) steps in order to enable transactions to and from your new account.&#x20;

 {% hint style="danger" %}
-While it is possible still to trade in crypto without KYC, we do not recommend it.
-KYC is an important compliance step for financial institutions: exchanges that do not implement is should be avoided.  &#x20;
+While it is possible to trade in crypto without KYC, we do not recommend it.
+KYC is an important compliance step for financial institutions: exchanges that do not implement it should be avoided.  &#x20;
 {% endhint %}

 ## **Fund your exchange account**